Cool Software for Mac OS X

 over time.
 So maybe it is time for me to revise my list.

-just typing a few keystrokes I can launch an app with an initial document to
+just by typing a few keystrokes, I launch an app without a mouse.

-irrelevant, but I use both since they each have their purpose††Note convinced?
+irrelevant, but I use both since they each have their purpose††Not convinced?
 See this guy's commentary .

-background as services to register and then send their messages to Growl.
+background as services to register and send messages to Growl.

 Growl then temporarily displays the message in a small, unobtrusive but noticeable